Integrating the physical and the psychological

 Japanese philosopher Yuasa Yasuo’s encounter with contemporary physicists

-With a background in Zen and Yoga, Yuasa Yasuo (1925-2005) is regarded as a “provocative and far-reaching” scholar and philosopher, best known in the West for his study of the body as conceived in East Asia, with a particular focus on ki-energy (Chin. qi-energy).
+With a background in Zen and Yoga, Yuasa Yasuo (1925-2005) is regarded as a “provocative and far-reaching” scholar and philosopher, best known in the West for his study of the body as conceived in East Asia, with a particular focus on ki-energy (Ch. qi-energy).
 Though qi-energy is a concept with a clear Chinese origin in the Yijing, a similar concept – prana – had existed in India.
 When Buddhism entered China, it quickly integrated a dynamic worldview that soon lost its Daoist association to become the mainstream worldview in the whole of East Asia.
 Research on qi-energy also led Yuasa to study 20th century Western scientists in depth psychology and micro-physics.
 As a few of these had become interested in Asian views, he turned to these pioneers as his starting point.
 Thinkers in the East have an even greater need than us in the West, to integrate the new sciences and technologies that have flooded their countries for over a century, with their own traditional worldviews dating back millennia.

 Yuasa’s first port of call was the psychiatrist and psychoanalyst Carl Jung (1875-1961), whose essay “Yijing and the Contemporary Period” he had translated in the 1950s.
 In this essay, Jung stated that “the principle of synchronicity is presupposed by the Yijing.”
 Feeling that Jung had not adequately understood this, Yuasa became interested in synchronicity, a little known aspect of Jung’s field of research.
 Another essay – “Synchronicity: An Acausal Connecting Principle” was included in a work co-authored by Wolfgang Pauli (1900-1950), a theoretical physicist.